Course

 Ask yourself...

-2. In reviewing Case Study #2 what categories would Larrys symptoms be placed under?
-If any, what positive or negative symptoms does he exhibit?
+2. In reviewing case two what categories would Larry’s symptoms be placed under?

 Causes and Risk Factors of Schizophrenia

-Although the actual cause of schizophrenia remains unclear, physicians know that the etiology of the disorder is multifactorial and has genetic and environmental factors.
-The most significant risk factor for people with schizophrenia is having a first degree relative with schizophrenia.
-Various studies have concluded that the interaction of genetic risk (parent with the disorder) with environmental risk (a mother experiencing depression along with another mental disorder) significantly increases the likelihood by least 9 times that the individual will have schizophrenia (5).
+Although the actual cause of schizophrenia remains unclear, physicians know that the etiology of schizophrenia is multifactorial and has genetic and environmental factors.
+The most significant risk factors for having schizophrenia is having a first degree relative with schizophrenia.
+Various studies have concluded that the interaction of genetic risk (parent with schizophrenia) with environmental risk (a mother experiencing depression along with another mental disorder) significantly increases the likelihood by least 9 times that the individual will have schizophrenia (6).

-Maternal depression during pregnancy significantly increases the risk of schizophrenia in offspring if one of the parents has a psychotic disorder (5).
-It is believed that the genetic risk of schizophrenia presents itself in two ways.
-The first is the polygenetic interaction of multiple common variants of thousands of genes and the second is rare but included highly penetrant genetic events such as deletions or duplications of several variations (5).
-Researchers believe that hormones and physical changes in the body can be a factor leading to schizophrenia because the symptoms of the disorder usually begin in young adults during a time of major change; puberty going into adulthood, for example (10).
+Maternal depression during pregnancy significantly increases the risk of schizophrenia in offspring’s if one of the parents has a psychotic disorder (6).
+It is believed that the genetic risk of schizophrenia is presents itself in two ways.
+The first is the polygenetic interaction of multiple common variants of thousands of genes and the second is rare but included highly penetrant genetic events such as deletions or duplications of several variations (6).
+Researchers believe that hormones and physical changes in the body can be a factor leading to schizophrenia because the symptoms of the disorder usually begin in young adults during a time of major change; puberty going into adulthood, for example (6).

-Traditionally the pathophysiology of schizophrenia has been associated with abnormalities in dopamine (DA) transmissions, which in turn, have been linked to the speed of the internal clock.
-Several studies have demonstrated dopamine receptors agonist accelerate the internal clock while antagonist decelerates it (6).
+Traditionally the pathophysiology of schizophrenia has been associated with abnormalities in dopamine (DA) transmissions which in turn have been linked to the speed of the internal clock.
+Several studies have demonstrated dopamine receptors agonist accelerate the internal clock while antagonist decelerate it (6).
 Schizophrenia currently is thought to be a very subtle neurodevelopmental disorder of brain connectivity.
-It is likely an abnormal developmental trajectory of synapse and circuit formation that ultimately leads to brain miswiring and clinical symptoms (5).
+It is likely an abnormal developmental trajectory of synapse and circuit formation that ultimately leads to the brain being mis wired and clinical symptoms (6).

 Quiz Questions